Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Phase Shift

-Phase shift refers to the horizontal displacement of a trigonometric function from its standard position.
-It is determined by the value added or subtracted from the x variable inside the function.
-In y = cos(x + π/2), the phase shift is -π/2, indicating that the graph is shifted π/2 units to the left along the x-axis.
+Phase shift refers to the horizontal shift of the graph of a trigonometric function.
+In the function y = 3 sin(πx + 2), the phase shift can be determined by setting the inside of the sine function equal to zero.
+Solving πx + 2 = 0 gives a phase shift of -2/π, indicating that the graph is shifted to the left by this amount.

 Recommended video: